J-sephB-lt-n/postgresql-k8s-gke/README.md

 !!!this repo is still a work in progress!!!

-Goals of this project:
+Structure of the cluster:

+1. A single API gateway pod which accepts external requests

-1. A postgreSQL database hosted on GKE
+2. A postgreSQL database hosted on GKE

+    - Using CloudNative-PG

-2. Runs scheduled backups writing to cloud storage
+    - Runs scheduled backups writing to cloud storage

-3. Database access authenticated using GCP service account (same as FireStore etc.)

-4. Database can be directly connected to using python psycopg from outside of the k8s cluster

-5. Illustrates how to recover the database after a failure, or to a desired point in time
+    - Illustrates how to recover the database after a failure, or to a desired point in time

+3. An auto-scaling flask app which performs basic CRUD operations on the database

 ```bash
 gcloud auth login